draupner1/oai/README.md

 Contributing
 ------------

-If you'd like to contribute to AIY, feel free to create a pull request or open an issue.
+If you'd like to contribute to oai, feel free to create a pull request or open an issue.
 All contributions are welcome!